vmware-tanzu-labs/cf-mgmt/docs/config/global/README.md

     --remove-shared-domain=                         Shared Domain to remove

     service-access:
       --broker=                                     Name of Broker
       --service=                                    Name of Service
-      --all-access-plan=                              Plan to give access to all orgs --limited-access-plan=                          Plan to give limited access to, must also provide org list --org=                                          Orgs to add to limited plan --remove-org=                                   Orgs to remove from limited plan --no-access-plan=                               Plan to give access to all orgs
+      --all-access-plan=                            Plan to give access to all orgs --limited-access-plan=                        Plan to give limited access to, must also provide org list --org=                                        Orgs to add to limited plan --remove-org=                                 Orgs to remove from limited plan --no-access-plan=                             Plan to ensure no access for any org
 ```